TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 - Add typescript to eslint config and run
 - Improve docstrings to better explain inputs and behaviour

+#### Upload Processing

+- Output from failed processing helpers is now logged to support troubleshooting

 ## Week of 9 December

 ### Production